mehdi-reza/babel-systemjs-react-setup/README.md

 This setup has no dependency on WEBPACK and gives you all options to configure NGINX with any Tomcat/JavaEE upstream server for API calls.

 1. npm install
-2. npm run dev
+2. npm start

-Have NGINX point to the project folder, verify by browsing [link](http://localhost/boardgame.html)
+Have NGINX point to the project folder, verify by browsing [Game Board](http://localhost/boardgame.html)

 **Build**